 Language and terminology can perpetuate racial inequality by reinforcing White privilege.

-The terms ‘BME’ and ‘BAME’ should be problematized since they homogenise people from a variety of different ethnic and cultural backgrounds and reproduce unequal power relations where White is not a visible marker of identity and is therefore a privileged identity.
+The terms ‘BME’ and ‘BAME’ used in the UK, should be problematized since they homogenise people from a variety of different ethnic and cultural backgrounds and reproduce unequal power relations where White is not a visible marker of identity and is therefore a privileged identity.
 Avoid using the terms ‘BME’ and ‘BAME’ unless referring to statistics where the terms are used at the point of data collection.
 Even then, these categories should be acknowledged as contested.

 The term ‘people of colour’ as used in the USA is preferred, because while it is acknowledged as homogeneous, it does not include ‘minority’, a term that places non-White people in a subordinate position to those racialised as White.